Decimal degrees

 Decimal degrees (DD) is a notation for expressing latitude and longitude geographic coordinates as decimal fractions of a degree.
 DD are used in many geographic information systems (GIS), web mapping applications such as OpenStreetMap, and GPS devices.
-Decimal degrees are an alternative to using sexagesimal degrees (degrees, minutes, and seconds - DMS notation).
+Decimal degrees are an alternative to using degrees-minutes-seconds (DMS) notation.
 As with latitude and longitude, the values are bounded by ±90° and ±180° respectively.